The Crop. Just what IS a Crop, what do they do and why do birds have them?

 Here are a couple of things you might use to get this impaction broken up and moving.
 Mineral Oil/Liquid Paraffin works quite well and sometimes over night.
 With an empty syringe, squeeze 1ml of mineral oil under the tongue in the morning, repeat at roosting time.
 If the impaction has not moved the next morning, repeat the morning and evening dose.
 Generally the crop should have cleared by the second or third day.

 You can also give the bird "Crop Bound Capsules.
 If you don't have any Crop Bound caps you can use a stool softener.
 Dulcolax (Docusate Sodium 100mg.
 Use the plain Dulcolax only.)
 This stuff is stimulant free and will not cause any cramping or diarrhea.
 NEVER use a stool softener with a Laxative stimulant as it will cause cramping and pain.
 I have had great success with using Dulcolax gel caps on impacted Crops.
-You can also use the tablet form of the Dulcolax.
+You can also use the capsule form of the Dulcolax.
+It is given twice daily until crop clears.
 There are a couple ways to get this down the bird.
 I always prefer to give medications to birds via an empty syringe and shoot it down the beak.
 This way I know the bird is getting all the meds.
 Always keep some Gerber Baby Food on hand for these occasions.
 It makes a wonderful medium to shoot down the beak and is thick enough so as not to aspirate the bird as easily as say water.
 And Baby Food is loaded with healthy ingredients.
 Stick to the veggies and fruits verses the meat foods.
 This is all done without a needle.
 Suck up 1cc of baby food and inject it into a small cup.
 Then take two gel caps and prick them open.
 (Do not cut yourself!)
 Squeeze the contents in the baby food and mix well, discarding the empty caps.
 Spoon up this mixture and load it into the bottom of the syringe.
 Try to get it all.
 Then gently insert the plunger, trying not to shoot it all over the walls!
 Tap the bottom to get it down away from the tip if you have to.
 1cc can be safely shot down the beak of a large bird without gagging or aspirating the bird if done properly.
 Any more than 1cc and you will need to shoot it down in two increments.
 Gently squeeze this on the birds front or middle tongue as you hold the head level.
 Never squeeze anything into the beak with the head back or deep into the throat.
 Level and on the front of the tongue.
 While you have the bird out, massage the crop until it feels softer.
 About 5 mins, gentle massaging.
 Then put the bird back in the cage.
 If you are unable to use this syringe method, you can offer up about a tablespoon full of warm, chopped up hard boiled egg.
 Simply squeeze the contents of these gel caps onto the egg.
 Mix well and discard empty capsules.
 Make sure she eats it all.
 Check for droppings every hour.
 During this time, give the bird another Crop massaging.
-If you are tubing water down the bird, do the same...crop massages after every hour of water and Dolculax.
+If you are tubing water down the bird, do the same...crop massages after every hour of giving water and after each dose of Dolculax.
 If you know how to get water down a bird with a syringe without aspirating her, then please do that too.
 10cc's will do wonders followed by a Crop massage every hour.
 I have found that after about 4 hours the pooping will start.
 Slow at first, but as the day wears on they start to poop more and the crop is getting smaller.
 Sometime in the afternoon give her another dose of Dulcolax gel caps, same method.
 At roosting time I let the bird roost up with her mates and at the crack of dawn I am up before she eats or drinks anything and I am checking the crop.
 The Crop should be empty or nearly empty.
 If only a tiny bit the size of a marble is still in the crop, you can keep her out of the cage for the day.
 No hard foods, free ranging or anything that might cause more trouble.
 Give her another dose of Dulcolax, same method.
 Monitor the ball all day and a few massages that day will also help.
 Later that afternoon, give her another dose of the Ducolax, same method.
 Check her Crop the following morning, the Crop should be completely empty and back to functioning properly.
 Just like the Mineral Oil, it may take 3 days using the Ducolax to clear the crop.
 If the bird's Crop is empty in the morning, bird can now go back to it's regularly scheduled day, however keep the diet on the light side with easy to digest foods.

 What is a doughy Crop?
 If you find your bird has a crop full of what feels like bread dough...you can almost knead it from the outside...the contents are pliable and hold it's shape.
 And sometimes it is literally attached to the walls of the Crop.
 This is caused by a few things: